paketo-buildpacks/paketo-website/content/docs/howto/php.md

  - PHP Built-in Web Server (default)
  - Apache HTTPD Web Server
- - Nginx Web Server
+ - NGINX Web Server

-You can configure which web server to use by setting the `BP_PHP_SERVER` environment variable at build-time.
+You can configure which web server to use by setting the `BP_PHP_SERVER` environment variable at build time.
 The setting options are `php-server`, `httpd`, `nginx`, with the default value of `php-server` if unset.
 The PHP Built-in Server buildpack will only pass detection if there is a `*.php` file in the web directory of the application.